Understanding the quality of sexual healthcare received by trans men, transmasculine people, FTMs, Brotherboys in Australia.

 The project is community-focussed, led and conducted by researchers who are part of the transmasculine community.

-We are seeking volunteer research participants to be involved in a study about trans men and transmasculine people’s experiences of sexual health services in Australia.
-The study aims to understand whether trans men’s and transmasculine people’s specific sexual healthcare needs are being satisfactorily addressed, whether or not they find the advice, education, diagnoses and treatments that their healthcare practitioners provide to be appropriate and relevant, and how it can be improved.
+We are investigating how trans men’s and transmasculine people’s specific sexual healthcare needs are being addressed (or not), whether or not we find the advice, education, diagnoses and treatments that our healthcare practitioners provide to be appropriate and relevant, and how we are taking care of ourselves and each other in the face of poor sexual health services.

 This study is open to anyone who is a trans man or transmasculine, including non-binary people who identify with transmasculinity.